 Hamburg Airport features an innovative use of curved metal ceilings, which are central to its modern architectural identity and functionality.
 This section delves into the specifics of their construction and design, highlighting the role of aluminum as the key material.

-The design of the curved ceilings at Hamburg Airport reflects a meticulous planning process aimed at enhancing the terminal's aesthetic appeal and functional efficiency.
+The design of the curved ceiling panels at Hamburg Airport reflects a meticulous planning process aimed at enhancing the terminal's aesthetic appeal and functional efficiency.
 Architects and engineers collaborated to develop a ceiling structure that would not only support the extensive scale of the airport but also ensure ease of maintenance and durability.
 The ceilings' curvature helps distribute the structural load and enhances the spatial dynamics of the interior, making the airport feel larger and more open.

 Aluminum is the primary material used in the curved ceilings at Hamburg Airport.
 Chosen for its excellent strength-to-weight ratio, aluminum allows for large, uninterrupted spans of metal that are light enough to be supported by the airport's existing infrastructure.
 Its durability means it can withstand the daily wear and tear that comes with high traffic environments, while its resistance to corrosion ensures a longer lifespan with minimal upkeep.